shhn35/Titanic/README.md

 # Titanic
-Predict survival on the Titanic and get familiar with ML basics
+- This code is the primitive predication practice on the famous Titanic data to predict survival on the Titanic shipwreck.
+- You can find the this challange on [Kaggle](https://www.kaggle.com/c/titanic) and dive into it yourself.